mihaigpm/coffee-addicts/README.md

 ### Troubleshooting

-Run `CoffeeAddicts -h` for more help.
+Run `coffeeaddicts -h` for more help.

 ```
 OVERVIEW: A program to perform simple computations
-USAGE: CoffeeAddicts <subcommand>
+USAGE: coffeeaddicts <subcommand>

 OPTIONS:
 --version Show the version.